Information Design: FLIP Presentations

 Week 3:

-Chunking - refers to process of the taking of individual pieces of information and grouping them into larger units.
+Chunking - refers to process of the taking of individual pieces of information and grouping them into larger units.- helpful for individual projects

 - grouping each piece into a larger whole helps improve what you remember.